dlab-berkeley/programming-fundamentals/shell/1-0_intro.md

 This requires her to:

 1. Combine all the bulk downloads into one file.
-2. Copy and paste each field (BYLINE, LENTH, text, etc) into its own column.
+2. Parse each field (BYLINE, LENTH, text, etc) into its own column.
 3. Analyze, publish, get a great tenure track job, and retire early.

 The problem is, Rochelle has procrastinated for the last year and now has to get this project done ASAP.
-If she completes steps 1-2 by hand, it will take it approximately a gazillian years.
+If she completes steps 1-2 by hand, it will take her approximately a gazillian years.

 The next few lessons will show Rochelle how do this task in a jiffy, using the Shell on her computer, and the help of some friendly collaborators who share their code online.